synzen/MonitoRSS/README.md

 #### Updating

+1. Make a backup of your MongoDB data just in case
-1. Pull the latest files from the main branch
+2. Pull the latest files from the main branch
-2. Stop containers with `docker compose down`
+3. Stop containers with `docker compose down`
-3. Rebuild containers with `docker compose up -d --build`
+4. Rebuild containers with `docker compose up -d --build`

 ## Migrating from v6